Petr Gumennik: 2024–2025 season

 Gumennik began the season by winning silver at the 2024 Russian Grand Prix Stage 3 and sixth at the 2024 Grand Prix Stage 5.
 In December, he competed at the 2025 Russian Championships, where Gumennik finished in fourth place after placing second in the short program and fifth in the free skate.

 He finished the season on a stronger note, however, by winning gold at the 2025 Russian Grand Prix Final, twenty points ahead of silver medalist, Mark Kondratiuk.

-2025–2026 season
+2025–2026 season: Milano Cortina Olympics and first national title

 In May 2025, the International Skating Union (ISU) announced that Gumennik as well as Vladislav Dikidzhi had both been approved as Individual Neutral Athletes (AIN), making them both eligible to compete at the 2025 ISU Olympic Qualifying Competition to vie for a spot to compete at the 2026 Winter Olympics.
 The Figure Skating Federation of Russia selected Gumennik to compete and Dikidzhi as the reserve.

-Going on to compete at the ISU Skate to Milano in late September, Gumennik won the gold medal, thus earning an Olympic spot for Russian men's singles skating as AINs.
+Going on to compete at the 2025 Skate to Milano in late September, Gumennik won the gold medal, thus earning an Olympic spot for Russian men's singles skating as an AIN.

+In November, he competed at the 2025 Russian Grand Prix IV, Moscow and 2025 Russian Grand Prix V, Omsk, winning bronze and gold, respectively.
+Following the events, he travelled to California to work with Rafael Arutyunyan in preparation for the 2026 Russian Championships set to take place the following month.
+Later in the month, the International Olympic Committee (IOC) officially declared Gumennik as eligible to compete at the 2026 Winter Olympics.

+In early February, days before the start of the Figure skating at the 2026 Winter Olympics – Men's singles event, it was announced that Gumennik was facing copyright issues for his short program set to music from Perfume: The Story of a Murderer.
+While he initially considered using his Dune short program from the previous season, Gumennik was soon informed that he would also be unable to use that music for similar reasons.
+It was subsequently announced that Gumennik would perform a new short program to the song, "Waltz 1805" by Edgar Hakobyan.
+"That was a very nerve-wracking situation," he later shared.
+"Because just two days before I found out that I could not use this music.
+Right away, several ideas came up, to skate maybe to Dune or to Rammstein, but we were not able to get the rights cleared in such a short amount of time.
+So we had to choose something that we could use without any problems."